 To achieve the best accuracy from your rifle, the scope must be mounted properly.
-You should use a high-quality mount base, or pair of bases, and 7/8" rings designed to fit your particular rifle.
-For example, Hi-Lux Optics offers a special base mount and rings for mounting this scope on the 1903A4 rifle.
+You should use a high-quality mount with bases and $\frac{3}{4}$ " rings designed to fit your particular rifle.
+For example 1903 A4 rifle, we have the special mounting set for this scope.
 In order to mount this scope properly, you should follow the general guidelines as following :

 - A. The scope should be mounted as low as possible without touching either the barrel or the receiver. - B. Before tightening the mount rings, look through the scope in your normal shooting position.
-Adjust the scope (either forward or backward) until you find the furthest point forward (to ensure maximum eye relief) that allows you to see a full field of view.

-- C. Rotate the scope in the rings until the reticle pattern is perpendicular to the bore and the elevation turret is on top. - D. Then tighten the mounting screws.
+Adjust the scope (either forward or backward) until you find the furthest point forward (to ensure maximum eye relief) that allows you to see a full field of view. - C. Rotate the scope in the rings until the reticle pattern is perpendicular to the bore and the elevation turret is on top. - D. Then tighten the mounting screws.